List of Blue Bloods characters: Linda Reagan

 Nurse Linda Rose Reagan (née O'Shea) was Danny Reagan's wife.
-She was portrayed by Daytime Emmy-nominated actress, Amy Carlson.
+She was portrayed by Daytime Emmy–nominated actress Amy Carlson.

-Biography

-The wife of Danny from 1996 to 2017 and mother of their two sons.
-She loves her husband and the Reagan family, but at times, Danny's obsessive attitude toward collaring criminals makes her wonder whether he views his job as a higher priority than his family.
-In seasons one and two, she is a stay-at-home mom, but she returns to her nursing job at St. Victor's Medical Center in season three.
+The wife of Danny from 1996 to 2017 and mother of their two sons, she loves her husband and the Reagan family, but at times, Danny's obsessive attitude toward collaring criminals makes her wonder whether he views his job as a higher priority than his family.
+In seasons one and two, Linda is a stay-at-home mother, but she returns to her nursing job at St. Victor's Medical Center in season three.

-She has an older sister, Wendy (Laurie Williams), and a niece, Sofie, who is a fashion model.
-She also has a brother, Jimmy O'Shea (Kevin Dillon), who has been in and out of trouble with the law.
+Linda has an older sister Wendy (Laurie Williams) and a niece, Sofie, who is a fashion model.
+She also has a brother Jimmy O'Shea (Kevin Dillon), who has been in and out of trouble with the law.

-In "New Rules", Linda is shot at the hospital by a teenage gangbanger who had been ordered to kill a witness, but she eventually makes a full recovery.
-In "Under the Gun," Linda is mugged while working a community health van in the projects, and uses her father-in-law's influence to bypass the New York City pistol permitting process to obtain an unrestricted concealed carry permit and buys a .38 Special Smith & Wesson Model 36 revolver.
-Ultimately she decides she does not want to carry after all, and gives the pistol to Danny.
+In "New Rules", Linda is shot at the hospital by a teenage gangster who had been ordered to kill a witness, but she eventually makes a full recovery.
+In "Under the Gun," Linda is mugged while working a community health van in the projects and uses her father-in-law's influence to bypass the New York City pistol permitting process to obtain an unrestricted concealed carry permit and buys a .38 Special Smith & Wesson Model 36 revolver.
+Ultimately Linda decides that she does not want to be armed after all and gives the pistol to Danny.

 On May 28, 2017 (between seasons 7 and 8), Linda died in a medivac helicopter crash while tending to a patient being air lifted to the hospital.
 It was later implied in the season 9 premiere episode that the Mexican cartel hitman known as the Panther had been responsible for the aforementioned helicopter crash.